dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 faster than the other), as there could be code that relied upon the particular way that the source code had been written.
 There are more complicated things you can do (like optimizing speculatively and falling back to unoptimized versions when reflection was needed).
-In general, languages with that kind of reflection are both harder to write fast compilers for and harder to write secure compilers for, and I'm not going to say much more about it, just that it's always important to know _what program contexts can determine about components_.
+In general though, languages with that kind of reflection are both harder to write fast compilers for and harder to write secure compilers for, and while it's not the topic of this post, it's always important to know what you mean by contextual equivalence, which usually means:
+_what can program contexts determine about components_.

 With that in mind, what does **equivalence reflection** and **equivalence preservation** for a compiler mean?
 Let's start with **equivalence reflection**,